<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • Can you connect what you enjoy learning about to various career and life pathways?

 Look for places that will encourage you to explore various perspectives and draw from diverse experiences.
 That will help to form the building blocks that are foundational to your future direction.
-Hundreds of colleges and universities across the country - liberal arts colleges as well as universities with robust general studies programs - are eager to embrace the undecided student.
+Hundreds of colleges and universities across the country, liberal arts colleges as well as universities with robust general studies programs, are eager to embrace the undecided student.
 You just need to plan accordingly to give yourself options.
-If you are undecided about your future academic directions, yet find yourself looking at an application that requires you to declare a major as you apply, perhaps you are looking at an institution that isn’t right for you.
+If you are undecided about your future academic direction, yet find yourself looking at an application that requires you to declare a major as you apply, perhaps you are looking at an institution that isn’t right for you.

 Learn the next steps in your college journey - Scoir College Planning Guide